What Are Meme Stocks?

-Let's unpack this a little further.
-Do you realize that these gains were largely made over three days' worth of trading?
+Surprisingly, these gains were largely made over three days’ worth of trading.

-I am getting a little older now and hopefully a little wiser, and that kind of money that fast, I have learned is almost impossible for me to grasp.
+That kind of money that fast can be hard to grasp.
 The psychological warfare of the highs and the lows become unmanageable.

 So, it got me thinking, would applying bands to a chart of bitcoin futures have helped with making the right trade?

-You must honestly ask yourself will you have the discipline to make split-second decisions to time this trade, just right?
+You must honestly ask yourself if you will have the discipline to make split-second decisions to time this trade, just right.

 The one thing the bands manages to do as promised is contain the price action, even on something as wild as bitcoin.

 As you can see, the 60-minute chart is busy, so let’s take things up to the daily level.